 Welcome to Wazi!

 Camp Waziyatah is a safe, fun-filled environment where kids choose their daily activities every five days from a grid of choices unique to their age group.
-Our programming includes morning activities that repeat for the programming week (great for learning skills like water skiing and horseback riding) and afternoon activities that are chosen daily at lunch (great for trying out new ones).
-Every fifth day is an all camp event, off camp trip, or a new surprise experience!
-At Wazi we focus on providing a place where kids can grow, learn new things and meet lifelong friends, all in a perfect setting.
-If your child has never experienced a campfire, or a walk in the woods or the excitement of reaching the top of the climbing wall for the first time, then Wazi is the perfect summer choice.
+Our programming includes morning activities that repeat for the programming week (great for learning skills like water skiing and horseback riding) and afternoon activities that are different each day (great for trying out new ones).
+Twice a week is an all camp event, off camp trip, or a new surprise experience!
+At Wazi we focus on providing a place where kids can grow, learn new things and meet lifelong friends, all in a beautiful setting.
+If your child has never experienced a campfire or a walk in the woods or the excitement of reaching the top of the climbing wall for the first time, then Wazi is the perfect summer choice.
 We will help your child develop the critical social skills that will allow them to get along with others and stand on their own two feet.
 We’re ACA accredited which means we follow strict safety, sanitation and program guidelines to ensure the best possible camping experience.
 We really are doing what our motto says, building better kids one summer at a time.

 New parent Frequently Asked Questions